Intro to In-Person Roleplay Agents

 - Build confidence for high-pressure, in-the-moment meetings where the rep is face-to-face with the customer.

-- Train for how conversations actually flow in person — including pauses, eye contact, and reading the room, not just what is said on a call.
+- Train for how conversations actually flow in person, including pauses and reading the room, not just what is said on a call.

 - Standardize practice across locations and teams so every rep gets consistent in-person scenario training.

-- Close the gap between phone/remote training and real on-site execution.
+- Close the gap between phone or remote training and real on-site execution.

 Retail